NvyGreen/HeartGuard/README.md

 - platelets
 - smoking status
 - high blood pressure
-- follow-up duration
+- follow-up duration *(present in the dataset but excluded from the model — see leakage audit)*

-Detailed field definitions and application-generated outputs are documented in `docs/data_dictionary.md`.
+Detailed field definitions and application-generated outputs are documented in `docs/data-dictionary.md`.

 ## Demo / How To Use